AWSCCMU-Innovation-Office/SPACE-CAMP_LearningMaterials/API-Fundamentals/README.md

 ![image](https://github.com/user-attachments/assets/673c98a0-9bf1-4083-b310-e2279045a8c1)

 7. Verify and screenshot the output of each `{book_id}` modification.

+## Part 4-B: Path Parameters and Query Parameters

+1. Create a Bruno request.
+Name it "Search Book" and its method should be `GET`.
+Use the endpoint `/books/search?author=George+Orwell` in the same base URL.
+2. Save and send the request then observe what happens to the output.
+It should return an error `422 Unprocessable Entity`.
+3. Go to VS Code and modify the code by moving up lines 28-31 right before line 21.
+Run or stop the code accordingly.
+4. Verify and screenshot the output of the Bruno request with the modified working code.

 ## Part 5: Create a POST Endpoint for books